Home »

 WFH PROGRAM AND RESEARCH AWARDS

-The Twins of the Year Awards are given out annually to treatment centres, the hemophilia organizations or youth groups that best showcase the philosophy of the Twinning Program.
+The Twins of the Year Awards are given out annually to hemophilia treatment centre twins, and hemophilia organization and youth group twins that best showcase the philosophy of the Twinning Program.

 Criteria